steve4744/WhatIsThis/README.md

 ![alt text](https://user-images.githubusercontent.com/6975392/106388678-9858b180-63d7-11eb-9941-91aaa0ef6fc2.png "WhatIsThis by steve4744")

 WhatIsThis is a lightweight utility plugin aimed at providing block information directly to the player without the need to open a UI.
-This can be helpful in Survival mode to know what a block is without having to break it first, while looking at other people's builds in Creative mode, or exploring the 1.16 nether update.
+This can be helpful in Survival mode to know what a block is without having to break it first, while looking at other people's builds in Creative mode, or exploring the latest nether update.

 Inspired by Forge mods such as WAWLA (What Are We Looking At), WAILA (What Am I Looking At) and HWYLA (Here's What You're Looking At), but without the distraction of the display on the screen constantly, and without utilising PlayerMoveEvent.
 Simply by right-clicking the block with a STICK (default) or running command `/wt` while looking at a block, the block type and the items it drops will be briefly displayed, either on the side of the screen, on the BossBar or ActionBar.